McMaster Institute for Health Equity Logo McMaster University, Social Sciences Logo McMaster University, CRUNCH Logo

 Please be advised that the Canadian Marginalization Index developed by St. Michael Hospital will not be updated past the current 2016 version available on the OCHPP website.
 However, Statistics Canada has created the Canadian Index of Multiple Deprivation (CIMD) modelled on the Canadian Marginalization Index including provincial indexes as well as regional ones where numbers are not sufficient to allow creation of provincial indexes.

-The 2021 version of the CIMD is scheduled to be published to the Statistics Canada website on November 10th 2023.
 If you have questions concerning the CIMD please direct them to: Canadian Centre for Justice and Community Safety Statistics general mailbox to be routed correctly.
 The email address is: statcan.ccjcss-ccsjsc.statcan@statcan.gc.ca

 The Canadian Marginalization Index (CAN-Marg) is an index that seeks to: